NotePlan/plugins/jgclark.SearchExtensions/README.md

 On **iOS** run the command "/Search: update plugin settings" which provides a multi-step equivalent to the more convenient macOS settings window.
 ## Results highlighting
 To see **highlighting** of matching terms in Simplified-style output, you'll need to be using a theme that highlights lines using `==this syntax==`.
-You can [customise an existing theme](https://help.noteplan.co/article/44-customize-themes) by adding something like:
+The build-in themes should now include this, but you can [customise an existing theme](https://help.noteplan.co/article/44-customize-themes) by adding something like:

 ```jsonc
 {